Comments & Documentation

 - The

-parameter has the description: “The number of foos”. - A Contract annotation for the compiler:
+num_fooparameter has the description: “The number of foos”. - A Contract annotation for the compiler:

-which tells the compiler and a user of the function that a precondition is thatnum_foo
+@require num_foo > 4which tells the compiler and a user of the function that a precondition is thatnum_foomust be greater than 4. - A function Attribute marking it as

-, which displays warnings. - A custom function Attribute
+@deprecated, which displays warnings. - A custom function Attribute

-.
+@mycustom.
 The compiler is free to silently ignore custom Attributes, they can be used to optionally emit warnings, but are otherwise ignored.

 Available annotations

-Name | format |
+Section titled “Available annotations”| Name | format |

-@param | @param [<ref>] <param> [<description>] |
+@param | @param [<ref>] <param> [ : <description>] |

 @return | @return <description> |

-@return! | @return! <fault1>, <fault2>, ..., [<description>] |
+@return? | @return? <fault1>, <fault2>, ..., [<description>] |

 @deprecated | @deprecated [<description>] |